smousavi05/Seismic-Features-For-Machine-Learning/README.md

 ![Seismograms for six events presented both in the time and time–frequency domains.
 Left and right columns show deep and shallow events, respectively.
 Signals associated with deep events exhibit a limited frequency content mostly concentrated around scale 4 and spread out at the higher frequencies.
 Shallow events have a relatively broader spectrum with the concentration of the energy in lower frequencies](Fig3.png)

-## Repository's Description
-This repository contains a collection of codes used for extracting features from continuous seismic signals.